If Janett Liriano has her way, you won’t be using your Fitbit much longer.

-Liriano is CEO of Loomia, a New York-based firm at the intersection of tech and fashion.
-The company creates “intelligent drapeable circuits” that are soft enough to be embedded into textiles and can be safely washed and dried.
+Liriano is CEO of Loomia, a New York City-based firm at the intersection of tech and fashion.
+The company creates “intelligent drapable circuits” that are soft enough to be embedded into textiles and can be safely washed and dried.
 Instead of wearing a step tracker on your wrist, it could be embedded into your running shoes.

 That’s just the beginning of what these circuits can do.
 Those shoes might not just track your steps, but can also measure the pressure on your feet, giving you information on how you should adjust your gait.
 They might heat up and keep your feet warm in winter.
 And a light might keep you safer on a nighttime jog.